neoforged/governance/discord-roles.md

 All team members will be eligible for any and all roles exposed via the bot.

 #### The PIM Bot
 The pim bot is a special sole purpose bot that can be used by team members to request certain roles.
+Its command structure is: `/pim <rolename> <reason>`.

-Its command structure is: `/pim <rolename> <reason>` depending on the roles configuration within the bot, the bot will them either directly assign your requested role to you, or ask a specific team for approval.
+Depending on the configuration within the bot, the bot will then either directly assign the requested role to the team member, or ask a specific team for approval.

-When the allotted time for your assignment has passed, the bot will automatically remove the role from you.
-This way you do not forget, and the risk to the community is minimal.
+When the allotted time for the role assignment has passed, the bot will automatically remove the role from the team member.
+This way there is no way of forgetting to unassign the role, and the risk to the community is minimal.

 #### High privilege roles
 There are two high privilege roles: